 Hi everyone!
-Today I’m very excited to kick off our “On the Farm” series by sharing our first ever small world play set-up!
+Today I’m very excited to kick off our series of farm activities for toddlers by sharing our first ever small world play set-up!

 I have been anxiously awaiting the day when my twins were ready for small world play.
 Once I began to see them engaging in imaginative play with their toys, I knew the wait was over!
 If you are not familiar with small world play, it is simply when children use miniature items to reenact scenes from their own experiences, books, fairytales, etc. Many small worlds incorporate sensory play materials to enrich the experience and make it more realistic.
 As you can imagine, small worlds are great for many areas of development, including language.
 Check out our post Building Language with Small World Play for more information and tips for using small world play for language stimulation.

 This farm scene was so much fun for me to set up.
 It really is a creative outlet for grownups!
 I was particularly inspired by these small world farms by Imagination Tree and Sunhats and Wellie Boots.
 I made a few different vignettes so that several children could play together comfortably.
 We set this activity up twice; once for a play date with Tex, and another time for some after-nap fun with Mimi (pictured).
 In the future, I plan on having an area where we can set up small worlds that can be left out for a week or two and added to over time.

 To create our farm small world, I started with a Little People Barn that I had from my early speech therapy days.
 For creatures, I used small figurines from our Safari Ltd Farm Toob and some larger animals I got at Michael’s.

 Our first little area was a sty for our little piglets and their mama.

 I used a little crate from some wooden play food that we own and filled it with wet coffee grounds and straw.
 The piggies got some corn to eat in a little egg-carton trough.
 Next up…the poultry house.